Easy Falafel Recipe (with bake and fry methods)

 After several attempts to make this, I have finally figured out how to make the most moist, airy and tasty falafel.
 First, there are a few secrets to making the perfect falafel:

 1. Never use canned chickpeas.
-Use the dry kind, then pressure cooker them until soft (or if you have the time, you can soak them overnight, but I can’t guarantee it will be soft enough)
+Use the dry kind, then pressure cooker it with salt until the skin melts when you rub it against your fingers (or if you have the time, you can soak them overnight, then pressure cook them, it reduces cooking time significantly)

 2. Use limited flour and baking soda otherwise your falafel will be pasty!